Written by: Greg Ellifritz

 Most of these observations are directed at my police officer readers.
 If you aren’t a cop, what does this report mean for you?

 I would assert that this report is just as important for the armed citizen as it is for the police officer.
-83% of the offenders in the study had prior criminal records.
-22% were on probation or parole at the time they killed a cop.
+64% of the offenders in the study had prior criminal records.
+15% were actually on probation or parole at the time they killed a cop.
 Who do you think were victimized by the killers’ previous crimes?
 You guessed it…people like you.
 The same criminals who kill cops also victimize armed citizens.
 Study your enemy and be prepared!